It is inspired by a song and has always worked for me no matter what level the students were at.

 That is love shining in my heart

 - Circulate and help as necessary.
-Do not expect students to produce poetic masterpieces, but rather encourage them to experiment with the language reminding them of correct grammar and collocation / meaning when necessary.
+Do not expect students to produce poetic masterpieces, but rather encourage them to experiment with the language reminding them of correct grammar, collocation or meaning when necessary.

 - Ask each group to read aloud their poems for the whole class.